anidata/rasp/README.md

  * SeleniumEngine: backed by selenium and the firefox driver
  * TimedWaitEngine: also backed by selenium, but waits after issuing the request before storing the source
- * TorEngine: which is backed by the Tor browser
+ * TorEngine: which is backed by Tor